HomeHealth articlesblood routine variationWhat Are the Things to Stop Before a Blood Test?

 Discuss With the Healthcare Provider:

-A physician who orders the test will specify the parameters to be checked during blood analysis.
-So, it is always better to discuss and gather the instructions to be followed for the precise assessment of parameters.
+A physician who orders the test specifies the parameters to be checked during blood analysis.
+Therefore, discussing and gathering instructions to assess parameters precisely is always better.

 • Blood sugar and cholesterol levels are checked on an empty stomach in the early morning, so the patient must be prepared accordingly.
 During the glucose tolerance test, a drink containing glucose must be consumed a few hours before the test.